-Cast iron skillet lasagna is crispy around the edges and fully of ooey-gooey mozzarella and provolone!
+Cast iron skillet lasagna is crispy around the edges and full of ooey-gooey mozzarella and provolone!

 The other day my parents spent a few hours cleaning out the chicken coop.
-We live on the same property as them, and the coop (for now) happens to be about twenty feet from our front door.
+We used to live on the same property as them, and the coop was about twenty feet from our front door at one point in time.

-My folks maintain the coop and the chickens primarily, but I know enough about it to help out when they’re out of town, or if they’re not feeling well: collecting eggs, getting them in to roost for the night, replenishing their water, feeding them, etc.
+My folks maintain the coop and the chickens primarily, but I knew enough to help out when they were out of town, or if they weren’t feeling well: collecting eggs, getting them in to roost for the night, replenishing their water, feeding them, etc.

 They’re pretty goofy, those girls (as I fondly call them).